 - Serve warm and there’s no syrup or glaze needed.

-Make this bread pudding with eggnog the night before.
+Prepare this dish the night before.
 That way all you have to do is put it in the oven in the morning and let it cook.

-Just prepared the recipe, cover, and refrigerator overnight.
+Just cover and refrigerator overnight.
 In the morning put the baking dishes in a cold oven and turn it on.
 Cook as instructed.

 As an alternative you can keep the mixture in a large mixing bowl, cover, and refrigerate.
 Then in the morning pour it into baking dishes and put into preheated oven as directed.